data-players/deploy-archipelago-classic/README.md

 You can change the theme by owervriting customTheme.js, if you just need to change the App Bar color, replace css color "#28ccfb" line 8 by your selected color.

 You can easily change other file and custom your archipelago from this directory.
-But if you begin to change everithing, maybe you need a custom deploye.
+But if you begin to change everithing, maybe you need a custom deploy.
 More optimised.

 #### Custom middleware

-Of course you can also change middleware files by adding them into the addOn/middlewaredirectory.
+Of course you can also change middleware files by adding them into the addOn/middleware directory.
 Same advise as frontend, rememeber that if you need more than simple changes, you probably need a custom archipelago.

 #### Custom Authentificator